-The vision of the School Counseling Staff is to work with schools to help ensure that each school has a fully implemented comprehensive school counseling program that supports the academic, career, and personal/social development of all students through the delivery of counseling curriculum, individual student planning, and responsive services.
+The vision of the School Counseling Staff is to work with schools to help ensure that each school has a fully implemented comprehensive school counseling program that supports the academic, career, and social/emotional development of all students through the delivery of counseling curriculum, individual student planning, and responsive services.
 The program is managed and evaluated through system support activities that also support the on-going mission of the school.

 Numerous resources are available to help implement school counseling programs.
 In addition, the School Counseling section has developed a Counseling System of Support model to provide professional development opportunities for school counselors to collaborate, share, work together, and support one another in the development and enhancement of their school counseling programs.